 The higher the required quality of cleaning, the investment and space requirements for the aqueous systems will increase accordingly.

-The water consumed, which is now contaminated with oil, will be disposed entirely as waste water, unless it can be recycled in appropriate facilities.
+The water consumed in the aqueous cleaning process, which is now contaminated with oil, will be disposed entirely as waste water, unless it can be recycled in appropriate facilities.

 Solvents dissolve contaminations in the cleaning solution.
 In other words, soils are diluted in the solvents.
 Metal parts are immersed in a solvent (or sprayed) that is continuously conditioned through filtration and distillation.
-Cleaning power can be further improved by heat, agitation and time.
+By employing heat, agitation, and prolonged time, the effectiveness of solvent cleaning can be enhanced further still.

-The parts then undergo vapor cleaning where pure solvent vapor reaches the entire surface including tiny holes, condenses on the cooler parts, thereby removing virtually any residual oil film.
+In solvent cleaning, the parts undergo a process known as vapor cleaning.
+The process ensures that pure solvent vapor accesses every part of the surface including minuscule holes.
+The vapor then condenses on the cooler parts, eliminating any leftover oil film.
 The cleaned parts are then removed dry following a (vacuum) drying process.

 Solvents have good drying behavior and they can penetrate easily into tight spaces.
 But such properties can also bring inherent risks such as air emissions or ground penetration.